kissofjudase23/Doc-DSA/coding_interview.md

           if n == 3:
               return max(nums[0], nums[1], nums[2])

-          # rob the first house
+          # rob the 0th house and skip 1th hourse and (n-1)th house
           rob_first = nums[0] + rob_non_cycle(2, n-2)
-          # do not rob the first house
+          # do not rob the 0th
           do_not_rob_first = rob_non_cycle(1, n-1)

           return max(rob_first, do_not_rob_first)`